Postdoctoral Fellowship Positions (up to 13 positions)

 This seminar is held weekly throughout the year.
 The seminar focuses on professional development and also provides training in supervision.
 The seminar is informal in nature and covers topics relevant to your own training interests and needs.

-This seminar consists of three main topic areas; diversity, ethics, and supervision.
-It is designed to focus on learning and application to your clinical work that supports increased competency in these three areas.
-The diversity series within the seminar consists of department wide diversity, equity, and inclusion training opportunities that are interactive in nature and consists of self-exploration activities.
+This seminar consists of two main topic areas; diversity and ethics.
+It is designed to focus on learning and application to your clinical work that supports increased competency in these areas.
+The diversity series within the seminar consists of some department wide diversity, equity, and inclusion training opportunities that are interactive in nature and include self-exploration activities.
 In addition, there will be seminars that focus on unique diversity aspects of patient populations and exploration of the surrounding community.
 While we expect diversity awareness to permeate all of your work throughout the year, this seminar is designed to help you develop your model of learning and practice.
 The ethics series within the seminar focus on cases in medical settings that bring a multitude of ethical challenges, which can be complex and difficult to identify a clear path forward.
-In this seminar, faculty present cases they have worked on that have presented ethical challenges.
-In these interactive presentations, faculty and interns discuss systems and strategies to assess ethical dilemmas and determine courses of action.
-The supervision series within the seminar are focused on models and theories of supervision, roles of the supervisor and setting up supervisory relationships, assessing supervisee competency, and providing feedback, including evaluative feedback.
+In this seminar, faculty present topics that present ethical challenges in hospital settings and illustrate concepts with interactive case presentations.
+Faculty and trainees explore systems and strategies to assess ethical dilemmas and determine courses of action.

-This bi-weekly seminar focuses on topics relevant to assessment and evaluation within the practice of Psychology with children and adolescents.
-Presentations will focus on various evidence-based assessment approaches for youth, as well as assessment considerations when working with specialized pediatric populations.
-We will also have guest speakers from other disciplines that psychologists frequently collaborate with on multidisciplinary teams.
-Postdoctoral fellows make formal case presentations in the Child and Adolescent Psychological Principles Seminar or Child and Adolescent Assessment Seminar in an area highlighting their expertise.
-In addition, they present cases, facilitate consultation, or make informational presentations in Diversity Seminar, Postdoctoral Fellowship Seminar, Ethics, and CHiSPA.
+This bi-monthly seminar for 6 months focuses on topics relevant to assessment and evaluation within the practice of Psychology with children and adolescents.
+Presentations focus on various evidence-based assessment approaches for youth, as well as assessment considerations when working with specialized pediatric populations.
+We also have guest speakers from other disciplines that psychologists frequently collaborate with on multidisciplinary teams.

-This bi-weekly seminar focuses on topics relevant to the practice of Psychology with children and adolescents.
-Presentations will focus on various evidence-based treatments for youth, as well as use of these treatments in specialized pediatric populations.
-We will also have guest speakers from other disciplines that psychologists frequently collaborate with on multidisciplinary teams.
-This will be an opportunity to learn how different disciplines function both at CHOC and as a broader specialization with youth and how psychologists can help integrate skills on a team to better serve the mental health needs of children and adolescents.
-Postdoctoral fellows make formal case presentations in the Child and Adolescent Psychological Principles Seminar or Child and Adolescent Assessment Seminar in an area highlighting their expertise.
-In addition, they present cases, facilitate consultation, or make informational presentations in Diversity Seminar, Postdoctoral Fellowship Seminar, Ethics, and CHiSPA.
+This two-four times per month seminar focuses on topics relevant to the practice of psychology with children and adolescents.
+Presentations focus on various evidence-based treatments for youth, as well as use of these treatments in specialized pediatric populations.
+We also have guest speakers from other disciplines that psychologists frequently collaborate with on multidisciplinary teams.
+CAPPS provides an opportunity to learn how different disciplines function both at CHOC and as a broader specialization with youth and how psychologists can help integrate skills on a team to better serve the mental health needs of children and adolescents.

 Postdoctoral fellows may serve as teaching assistants for Professional Practice Seminar, CAAS, or CAPPS and help to coordinate the seminar.
 They alternate attending the seminar throughout the year and all fellows attend all trainee presentations at the end of the year.